Share this article

 That’s why we want to blow open the doors of innovation at MIT by finding and supporting these innovators.
 This support comes in many forms.

-There’s more than $650,000 of prize funding available for this year’s Solver class.
-If you are selected as a Solver, you’ll receive $10,000 in financing from Solve.
-Additional fellowships and grant prizes range from $25,000-$100,000 and are available from our partners General Motors, the Patrick J. McGovern Foundation, Consensys, and RISE.
+There’s more than $1.5 million in prize funding available for the next Solver class.
+If you are selected as a Solver, you’ll receive $10,000 in financing from Solve, and you'll be eligible for significant additional prize funding from our partners the Patrick J. McGovern Foundation, General Motors, and Vodafone Americas Foundation.